 The Ghost In My Brain - Clark Elliott, Ph.D.

 An insightful account of the experiences faced by professor Clark Elliott, Ph.D. through his long recovery from a traumatic brain injury.
 This book provides a great understanding of the struggles faced by individuals who have suffered a concussion and is a wonderful read for any professionals, family members, or individuals affected by a TBI.
 Highlighted in his story is the positive impact that neuro-optometric rehab had in his recovery and how this treatment helped restore his visual system and regain his personal and professional life.
-Check out our podcast with him.
+Check out our podcast interview with Clark Elliott, Ph.D.

 The Hidden Link Between Vision and Learning: Why Millions of Learning-Disabled Children Are Misdiagnosed - Wendy Beth Rosen

 Written by an education consultant specializing in vision-related learning problems, metacognition, and environmental education Wendy Beth Rosen brings to light the crucial connection between our visual system and learning.
 As a certified early childhood educator and elementary teacher, Wendy discusses the underlying complex visual skills that, when not functioning properly, can result in learning-related difficulties that often mimic other conditions.
 This book provides the knowledge to better understand the more than two dozen visual skills that are involved in the learning process and how their dysfunction can impact a child's success in, as well as outside of, the classroom.
-Check out our podcast interview with Wendy.
+Check out our podcast interview with Wendy Beth Rosen.

 See It.
 Say It.
 Do It! - Dr. Lynn Hellerstein